Selly Oak: Historic public houses

 The Great Oak was a new pub opened on the Triangle; however access was nearly impossible due to traffic.

 The original Oak Inn was on the corner of the Bristol Road and Harborne Lane.
-It was demolished during road improvements and for the development of the Triangle for Sainsbury’s store c.
+It was demolished during road improvements and for the development of the Triangle for the now closed Sainsbury’s store c.
 1980.
 A Court of the Ancient Order of Foresters was held at the Oak Tree in Selly Oak.

 The Prince of Wales was on the site of Halfords on the Battery Retail Park.

 The Plough and Harrow was formerly called the New Inn and took the name Plough and Harrow in 1904.
 The pub had moved to this site from further up the Bristol Road towards the Oak in about 1900.
 It was demolished for junction improvements in the 1980s.

 The Selly Park Tavern, Pershore Road, was built in 1901 as the Selly Park Hotel, in the Arts and Crafts style for Holders Brewery.
 It replaced the Pershore Inn which probably dated back to the building of the Pershore Road in 1825.
 A skittle alley at the back is possibly one of the earlier Inn’s outbuildings.

 Ten Acres Tavern was on the corner of Pershore Road and St Stephen's Road which is now occupied by the New Dogpool Hotel.
 It was built by Holt’s brewery.

 In 1900 the Village Bells, Harborne Lane, had William Caesley as landlord.
 It had become the Infant Welfare Centre by 1922.
 The building was reputedly used as a meeting place for the Primitive Methodists.
 The site was cleared for road widening.

 The White Horse was in Chapel Lane.